 If you live in Philadelphia, you know what a Mummer is.
 But if you’re not from around here, you are probably wondering, “what the heck is a Mummer?”
 I’ll get to that in a minute.
 I was approached locally to share some of the information about the new Mummers parade route.
-My response was, “Sure, but I’d love to also highlight some of what is going on in the Mummers community as far as special needs.”
+My response was, “Sure, but I’d love to also highlight some of what is going on in the Mummers community as far as disabilities.”
 Wow!
 I am just amazed at some of the great stories.
 Philly should be proud to be home to the Mummers.
-They have such a special needs tradition with the Mummers Parade.

 What is a Mummer?